BM123499/Stockfish/Readme.md

 on how to enable this privilege, then run [RAMMap](https://docs.microsoft.com/en-us/sysinternals/downloads/rammap) to double-check that large pages are used.
-We suggest that you reboot your computer after you have enabled large pages, because long Windows sessions suffer from memory fragmentation, which may prevent Stockfish from getting large pages: a fresh session is better in this regard.
+We suggest that you reboot your computer after you have enabled large pages, because long Windows sessions suffer from memory fragmentation which may prevent Stockfish from getting large pages: a fresh session is better in this regard.

 ## Compiling Stockfish yourself from the sources